 It has already been told many times but it has to be said again!
-China represents the biggest consumer market in world.
-It is a market with a lot of opportunities for the companies willing to reach this market.
+China represents the biggest consumer market in the world.
+It is a market with a lot of opportunities for companies willing to reach this market.
 Willing to go to this market is good but it can be quite hard sometimes.

 There are some marketing and law requirements/rules you will have to follow.
 This article will focus on the law side.
-Regarding that, your company will need to have some license to be able to sell online in China.
+Regarding that, your company will need to have some licenses to be able to sell online in China.
 Let’s have a look at the different licenses you will need to be able to sell online in China.

 What ICP license do I need to sell online in China?

 It has already been explained before that in China if you want to build a website or an ecommerce website, you will need to apply for the ICP license.
-Just to remind you, it is a permit that we enable your China-based website(s) to operate in China.
+Just to remind you, it is a permit that will enable your China-based website(s) to operate in China.

-There are two kinds of ICP license:
+There are two kinds of ICP licenses:

 - ICP license for commercial websites (operational): this license allows your prospects to do some online shopping.